I'm not sure the Locals crowd needs this to be said, but I'm going to repost here what I wrote on X about this topic, with a bit more detail.

 More to his point, how someone refers to themselves by party when speaking to a pollster or an exit pollster can be entirely different than their actual voter registration record.

 It's how Trump, for instance, can win Hyde County, North Carolina, when it was majority Democratic in registration.
-The same is true for most of the 31 counties that voted for Obama, then Trump in 2016 and again in 2020, as well as cause of sharp swings in Appalachian Western Pennsylvania and Northeastern Pennsylvania counties.
+The same is true for many of the 31 Iowa pivot counties that voted for Obama, then Trump in 2016, as well as cause of sharp swings in Appalachian Western Pennsylvania and Northeastern Pennsylvania counties.

 If you polled a registered Democrat in Hyde County, NC, who supports Trump, they're very likely to tell you they're an independent, rather than identify with their actual registration.
 Voter registration is more static and lags, changing over time to follow more consistent and fluid trends in party identification.